thomas-institut/datatable/README.md

 A `DataTable` implementation using a MySQL table.

 ```
-$dt = new MySqlDataTable($pdoDatabaseConnection, $mySqlTableName);
+$dt = new MySqlDataTable($pdoDatabaseConnection, $mySqlTableName, $useAutoInc);
 ```

-`MySqlDataTable` assumes that there is a table setup with at least an integer id column without autoincrement. `MySqlDataTable` itself takes care of generating new incremental ids.
+`MySqlDataTable` assumes that there is a table setup with at least an integer `id` column.

+If `$useAutoInc` is true, `MySqlDataTable` assumes that the `id` column has the `AUTO_INCREMENT` attribute and will create rows so that MySQL will take care of generating IDs.
+Otherwise, `MySqlDataTable` itself takes care of generating incremental IDs.

+For compatibility with previous versions of this library, `$useAutoInc` defaults to false.
+However, it is recommended that you use MySQL auto-increment functionality.
+In a scenario where there are multiple calls to `createRow` concurrently, `DataTable`'s internal ID generator may generate non-unique IDs.

 The table in MySQL can have any number of extra columns of any type.
 As long as calls to `createRow` and `updateRow` agree with columns names and types, everything